 Milk

-Some people like butter in their banana bread; we prefer a light neutral flavored vegetable oil because it produces a softer crumb, the banana bread stays moister, is easier to digest, and is better for the heart.
+Some people like butter in their banana bread; we prefer olive oil because it produces a softer crumb.

-Butter produces a denser, more compact, drier, and slightly heavier loaf.
+Butter produces a denser, more compact, and drier loaf.

 Sugar